 American College of Sports Medicine (ACSM)

-Dr. Linda May, assistant professor at the ECU School of Dental Medicine, teaches dental students and is also an adjunct faculty assistant professor of exercise physiology.
-Dr. May conducts research on topics relating to the connection between exercise during pregnancy and development of the baby, and has had her research presented in world-wide media outlets, including the New York Times.
+Dr. Linda May, assistant professor at the ECU School of Dental Medicine, teaches dental students and is adjunct faculty assistant professor of exercise physiology for Health and Human Performance as well as obstetrics and gynecology for the Brody School of Medicine.
+Dr. May conducts research on topics relating to the influence of maternal exercise during pregnancy on child development before and after birth.
+Her research is presented in world-wide media outlets, including the New York Times.

 Dr. May received a PhD from Kent State University and Northeastern Ohio Universities College of Medicine.
 Her dissertation focus was on the development of the cardiac beta-adrenergic system in BAX and NGF knockout mice.
 She attended the University of Florida where she earned a MS, graduating Cum Laude in Exercise physiology.
 Dr. May also graduated, with Honors, from the University of Florida with a BS in Sports Administration.